trilinos/Trilinos/packages/rol/experimental/README.rst

 XROL - Experimental Rapid Optimization Library
 ----------------------------------------------

-This subpackage contains experimental implementations of ROL components aimed at reducing runtime overhead and leveraging new features that have been incorporated in the C++11 and C++14 standard.
+This "subpackage" contains experimental implementations of ROL components aimed at reducing runtime overhead and leveraging new features that have been incorporated in the C++11 and C++14 standard.
 There are no concrete plans yet as to when